Masquerade ceremony: Contemporary traditions

 As ancient of a tradition that masquerading is, it can still be seen today in nearly every culture.
 Hiding one's identity behind a mask has transcended time.
 Today, Day of the Dead is celebrated in Mexico.
 It's a celebration of remembrance of the living's departed loved ones.
 It's celebrated with close family, involving the decorating of their tombs with photos, flowers, and offerings such as food, liquor, and cigars.
 People dress with make-up, costumes, and animal masks used to symbolize the nine levels of the underworld, known in Mexico as Mictlan.
 South of Mexico, in Brazil, Carnival is celebrated in the beginning of March.
 The celebration of Carnival allows the people of Brazil to freely express themselves through all kinds of costumes, representing anything from their aspirations to fantasies.
 Masking traditions have been observed in New Orleans in African-American neighborhoods practiced by Mardi Gras Indians (also called Black masking Indians) during carnival season.

+The traditions of masquerades in Africa developed into a colorful way of expressing cultural identity.
+The Caribbean and African diaspora carnival, especially the Junkanoo, exemplifies how the performers combine historical symbols with modern ones, paying homage to their ancestors while also celebrating their modern identities.
+Masquerades are a bit fixed and developed according to the participant's situation.
+The Ouidah Voodoo Festival and Egungun provide a platform for personal expression.

+Contemporary masquerade artists

+Hervé Youmbi

+Hervé Youmbi is a contemporary artist working directly with masquerade traditions.
+Hervé works in Douala, Cameroon.
+He installed his works at the Institute de Formation Artisique de Mbalmayo, Cameroon, from 1993 to 1996.
+In 1998, he was known as one of the founding members of the art group Cercle Kapsiki.

+He produced his first videos from 2010 to 2011, and, as a result, his artistic process began to focus more on multimedia installations and work involving urban public spaces.